SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Soon after, Applejack and Rainbow walked over to Pinkie and Fluttershy.

-"I've got to get goin' too sugar cube.
+"I've got to get goin' too, sugar cube.
 I've got a few chores around the farm that need doin' before the day's end," Applejack said.

 Pinkie hugged Applejack.
 "It's okay, thanks for coming."

 Applejack returned the hug.
-After the hug she turned to Fluttershy.
+After the hug, she turned to Fluttershy.
 "Do you want to walk with me, seeing as your cottage is close to the farm."

 "Sure," Fluttershy said before turning to Pinkie.
 "Goodbye Pinkie, it was a great party."